vboyev-MSFT/defender-docs/unified-secops-platform/overview-deploy.md

 When you onboard Microsoft Sentinel to the Defender portal, you unify capabilities with Microsoft Defender XDR like incident management and advanced hunting, creating a unified SecOps platform.

+1. Install the **Microsoft Defender XDR** solution for Microsoft Sentinel from the **Content hub**.
+For more information, see [Deploy and manage out-of-the-box-content](/azure/sentinel/sentinel-solutions-deploy).
+1. Enable the **Microsoft Defender XDR** data connector to collect incidents and alerts.
+For more information, see [Connect data from Microsoft Defender XDR to Microsoft Sentinel](connect-microsoft-365-defender.md).
+1. Onboard to Microsoft's unified SecOps platform.
 For more information, see [Connect Microsoft Sentinel to Microsoft Defender](/defender-xdr/microsoft-sentinel-onboard).

 ## Fine-tune system configurations